-2.10.4 The Review Support Officer, in consultation with the Review Leader/Review Officer, is responsible for organising the arrangements for the participation of persons identified to be interviewed by the review panel.
+2.9.4 The Review Support Officer, in consultation with the Review Officer, is responsible for organising the arrangements for the participation of persons identified to be interviewed by the review panel.

-2.11.2 If the draft report identifies, or the review panel has separately identified, matters that potentially pose significant risk to the University, the Review Support Officer should bring those matters to the attention of the Vice-Chancellor and President.
+2.10.2 If the draft report identifies, or the review panel has separately identified, matters that potentially pose significant risk to the University, the Review Support Officer should bring those matters to the attention of the Portfolio Manager.
 As soon as practicable after receipt of a draft review report, the Portfolio Manager (through the Review Support Officer) will advise the panel in writing of any matters in the report that appear to be in need of correction or reconsideration.

-2.11.3 Where a draft report is regarded as containing matters significantly beyond the terms of reference for the review or to pose serious risk to the University if made public, the Portfolio Manager must request the panel in writing (through the Review Support Officer) to remove reference to those matters from the review report and advise that, if the panel wishes, it may present a separate issues paper to the Vice-Chancellor and President in relation to those matters.
+2.10.3 Where a draft report is regarded as containing matters significantly beyond the terms of reference for the review or to pose serious risk to the University if made public, the Portfolio Manager may request the panel in writing (through the Review Support Officer) to remove reference to those matters from the review report and advise that, if the panel wishes, it may present a separate issues paper to the Portfolio Manager in relation to those matters.

-2.11.5 After consideration of the report, the Portfolio Manager will provide the Review Leader, University Council and members of the University Executive with a copy of the final report and discuss the findings with the Review Leader.
+2.10.5 After consideration of the report, the Portfolio Manager discuss the findings with the Review Leader.

-- initiate discussion of the review report by relevant staff, any relevant committees/reference groups, and senior members of other University entities upon which recommendations or findings contained in the report may impinge.
+- initiate discussion of the review report by the Board and its Committees, and senior members of other University entities upon which recommendations or findings contained in the report may impinge.

 - develop a draft review response and action plan addressing the recommendations and other matters of significance in the review report